 |---|---|

-| State B1 certificate (PKdsPZJPjO / NAWA) | The document caught up in the current crisis |
+| State B1 certificate (PKdsPZJPjO / NAWA) | The document at the centre of the current delays |

 | Polish university or school diploma | Excludes post-secondary policealna schools |